Government of Madagascar

 MadagascarConstitution and Institutions of Governance

-The Third Republic received its first expression of popular support and legitimacy on August 19, 1992, when the constitutional framework constructed by the National Conference was approved by more than 75 percent of those voting in a popular referendum (the constitution took effect on September 12).
-On this date, the people overwhelmingly approved a new constitution consisting of 149 articles that provided for the separation of powers among the executive, legislative, and judicial branches of government; the creation of a multiparty political system; and the protection of individual human rights and freedom of speech.
+The Third Republic gained popular support on August 19, 1992, when a new constitutional framework, constructed by the National Conference, was approved by more than 75% of voters in a national referendum.
+The constitution, which took effect on September 12, established a separation of powers among the executive, legislative, and judicial branches, a multiparty political system, and protections for individual rights and freedom of speech.

 Madagascar - The Fokonolona and Traditional Governance